ofgrenudo/dotfiles/README.md

 ## Modifications / Additions

 If you want to add or modify something in the bash commands, you will want to look for something with the .rc extension.
 The install script goes through, and appends any files contents that end with a .rc to the end of the `~/.zshrc` and `~/.bashrc` profile.
 Try to keep the contents grouped similarly into meaningful files.
 Im not saying it needs to be super atomized.
-But if soemthing later on will piss me off.
+But if something later on will piss me off.
 I will want to know where to look at, without grepping my file system.

 Have a cat, for putting effort in for future josh.